 17 May to 18 July 2021

-The photos come together to reveal a whole new image – portraits of local people David Hodgson of Askrigg School, aged 7 in 1954, and Joan Miller of Yorebridge Grammar School, aged 12 in 1946.
+The photos come together to reveal two large images selected by Ms Marshall: portraits of David Hodgson of Askrigg School, aged 7 in 1954, and Joan Miller of Yorebridge Grammar School, aged 12 in 1946.

-The exhibition will include interpretation, vintage and modern photographs, a short film and oral histories.
-It marks the culmination of a project run by The NASH in partnership with the museum, and funded by The National Lottery Heritage Fund and the Yorkshire Dales National Park Authority’s Sustainable Development Fund.
+The exhibition will run to 18 July 2021 and marks the culmination of a project run by The NASH in partnership with the museum, and funded by The National Lottery Heritage Fund and the Yorkshire Dales National Park Authority’s Sustainable Development Fund.

-“Recording their stories has been a project highlight,’ said Ms Rowe Rawlence.
-‘The exhibition is full of anecdotes, from filling pockets with bullets in WWII, to walking alone through brutal weather two miles to school and back at only five-years-old, to being sent down the pub to buy cigarettes for the headmaster at breaktime.
+“Recording their stories has been a project highlight,” said Ms Rowe Rawlence.
+“The exhibition is full of anecdotes, from filling pockets with bullets in the second world war, to walking alone through brutal weather two miles to school and back at only five-years-old, to being sent down the pub to buy cigarettes for the headmaster at breaktime.
 Each person had a fascinating story to tell of a Dales childhood in the 30s, 40s, 50s or 60s.
-Together with the giant photo mosaic that is four and a half metres wide, they bring the last century to life.’
+Together with the giant photo mosaic, they bring the past hundred years to life.”

 The exhibition had been due to open on 30 January 2021 but was delayed due to the third national lockdown.
 The last day will now be Sunday 18 July to give people every chance to visit.